SC stays HC order gagging media from publishing news on FIR related to Amaravati land scam | Law-Order

 SC stays HC order gagging media from publishing news on FIR related to Amaravati land scam

-The apex court passed the order while hearing an appeal filed by Andhra Pradesh government against the September 15 order of high court.
-The top court, which did not issue notice to chief minister Y S Jagan Mohan Reddy on the appeal, sought responses from others including the Director General of Police of Andhra Pradesh and the state’s former advocate general Dammalapati Srinivas on whose plea the high court had passed the order.
+The top court, which did not issue notice to chief minister Y S Jagan Mohan Reddy on the appeal, sought responses from others including the Director General of Police of Andhra Pradesh.
+“In the meantime, directions issued in the impugned order dated September 15, 2020 to the extent of following shall remain stayed.
+‘It is further directed that the news in regard to registration of FIR or in the context of the said FIR shall not be made public in any electronic, print or social media, to foist the office of a former Advocate General and also with respect to the other alleged accused persons.’,” the bench said in its order.

-The bench has posted the matter for hearing in January.
+“Issue notice.
+Notice is not being issued to respondent no.5 (Y S Jagan Mohan Reddy) in view of the fact that the high court had not issued notice to respondent no.5,” it said.
+The bench said it was not issuing notice to state’s former advocate general Dammalapati Srinivas, on whose plea the high court had passed the order, as he has appeared before it on caveat.

+It allowed Srinivas to file counter affidavit in the matter within four weeks.
+“We having listed the matter in the last week of January, 2021, the high court is requested not to finally decide the writ petition, in the meantime,” the bench said in its order.
 The Y S Jagan Mohan Reddy government had earlier constituted the 10-member SIT, headed by a Deputy Inspector General of Police- rank IPS officer, on February 21 to conduct a comprehensive investigation into various alleged irregularities, particularly the land deals in the Amaravati Capital Region, during the previous Chandrababu Naidu regime.
-The report of a Cabinet Sub-Committee on the "procedural, legal and financial irregularities and fraudulent transactions concerned with various projects, including the issues related to land in the CRDA region will form the basis for the SIT probe, the government had said.
+The report of a Cabinet Sub-Committee on the procedural, legal and financial irregularities and fraudulent transactions concerned with various projects, including the issues related to land in the CRDA region will form the basis for the SIT probe, the government had said.

 Dhavan argued that the writ petition before the high court is “political” and against the chief minister and is based on reliable sources.
 “There is evidence in the complaint and it run into pages and pages.
 Now why will farmers purchase land in June and July and sell it in January.
 Now I ask myself whether this kind of complaint should be probed or not.
 There were series of transaction and whether it should not be probed,” he said.